Tree People 2025

 Difficulty: Moderately Difficult

 Within John Bryan State Park, the Pittsburgh – Cincinnati Stage Coach Trail and the South Gorge trail traverse a steep dolomite cliff valley bisected by the Little Miami River.
 During this hike, we will see tree species whose habitats range from dry upland ridges to riparian areas and some species associated with limestone-rich groundwater.
 The approximately 2.6-mile hike will focus on tree identification using buds, bark, and leaves.
-We will also consider setting and forest successional state to help us identify trees.
+We will also consider the setting and forest successional state to help us identify trees.
 No need for a key or a book!
 On this hike, we will see species, describe their characteristics, and then see them again, and again!
-Meet at the Orton Picnic Area parking lot
+Meet at the Orton Picnic Area parking lot.

 Southeast

-Junction Earthworks - Arc Preserve
+Resilience - Arc Preserve

 County: Hocking